 Joey Suri is an associate in Gowling WLG's Montréal office working in the Business Law Group.
 He first joined the firm in the summer of 2015 as a law student and his practice primarily focuses on the areas of financial services, construction and infrastructure.

-Through his experience working in the infrastructure sector, he has participated various projects, including the Réseau électrique métropolitain (REM) (rolling stock – unsuccessful bidding consortium), the Samuel De Champlain Bridge, the refinancing of the Nouvelle Autoroute 30, and major repairs to the Louis-Hippolyte-La Fontaine Tunnel (Société québécoise des infrastructures – MTQ).
+Through his experience working in the infrastructure sector, he has participated various projects, including the Réseau électrique métropolitain (REM) (rolling stock – unsuccessful bidding consortium), the Samuel De Champlain Bridge, deconstruction of the old Champlain Bridge, the refinancing of the Nouvelle Autoroute 30, and major repairs to the Louis-Hippolyte-La Fontaine Tunnel (Société québécoise des infrastructures – MTQ).

 Within the firm, Joey plays an active role on the India Team as well as on the Montréal office's Student Recruitment Committee.

 Joey holds a bachelor's degree in civil law from Université de Montréal (2015).
 During his studies, he worked with Clinique juridique Juripop, a non-profit organization whose chief mandate is to offer low-cost legal services, and Pro Bono Students Canada providing mentorship to secondary students.
 He also served as an intern to Justice Jean-Pierre Archambault at the Court of Quebec.

 Upon obtaining his law degree, Joey worked as a policy advisor and regional desk to the minister of Canadian Heritage in Ottawa.
 In this role, he was responsible for advising the Minister on government and stakeholder priorities and Quebec-related concerns.